gcombaj/flask-uplatnica/README.md

-In dev env run inside virtual environment use flask command to run it for reloading export FLASK_APP=uplatnica.pz export FLASK_ENV=development
+In dev env run inside virtual environment

+Use flask command to run it with reload code on save

+## Howto

+export FLASK_APP=uplatnica.py

+export FLASK_ENV=development

+flask run